gregsholden/NLP_Portfolio/README.md

 Our dataset consists of FOMC Minutes from 2008 through June of 2023.
 Upon the completion of each FOMC meeting a short summary is produced.
 Approximately 3 weeks later a more extensive summary of the meeting (the FOMC Minutes) is released.
 FOMC Minutes documents average ~10,000 words each.
 Given our evaluation horizon of 2008 -  June 2023, this results in 123 documents.

+## Data Access

+FOMC Minutes documents are freely available to download from the FedTools Python packag.
+Historical stock price and technical indicator information is also freely avaialble to download from yFinance and Ta-lib.

 ## List of Files

 This repository contains the following files: